ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 - GET /NodesetProject/id/NodesetModel/uri/Property: to obtain all object types in a nodeset
 - GET /NodesetProject/id/NodesetModel/uri/Property/nodeId: to obtain an object types in a nodeset by node id

+> Roadmap: CRUD properties, more detailed information on property by nodeId

 ### Data Variables